 It is always better to know about the goals of sex education for teenagers before judging about it.
 A comprehensive education of sex for teens helps them to grow up as an individual who enjoys the phase responsibly.

-Whether a male or female, they can obtain a positive view of sexuality.
-The education mainly comprises the skills, knowledge and development of thought process to make healthy decisions on sex.
+Whether male or female, they can obtain a positive view of sexuality.
+The education mainly comprises the skills, knowledge, and development of thought processes to make healthy decisions on sex.

-Another main objective of sex education is to minimize the chances of risk of negative outcomes owing to wrong sexual behaviour like intimate relationships without protection.
+Another main objective of sex education is to minimize the chances of risk of negative outcomes owing to wrong sexual behavior like intimate relationships without protection.